Have you tried to learn copywriting by reading books, blog posts and watching videos?

 Here it is: Copywriting is closing in print.
 That’s right.
 You heard me correctly.
 It’s the ability to persuade, influence, and engage.
 It is not about writing.
 It is about closing and being able to sell.

 If it was about “writing” or academic writing, then all the college professors and all the English teachers would be successful copywriters.

 But that’s not the case.
 Let me give you a perfect example from my mentor’s mentor, Gary Halbert, famously known as one of the greatest copywriters of all time.

-He said “Claude Hopkins (the greatest ad man who ever lived) was asked to critique and offer suggestions on how to improve some college textbooks on advertising.
+He said, “Claude Hopkins (the greatest ad man who ever lived) was asked to critique and offer suggestions on how to improve some college textbooks on advertising.
 His suggestion?

-So you see, copywriting has nothing to do with “writing”.
+You see, copywriting has nothing to do with “writing”.
 Now, your next question might be, “Well Dan, all of this sounds great!
 But how do you go about learning copywriting?”

-Now, maybe you want to learn copywriting because you know how much income you could generate as a copywriter, if you’re good, without a college degree or a lot of capital.
+Maybe you want to learn copywriting because you know how much income you could generate as a copywriter, if you’re good, without a college degree or a lot of capital.
 Maybe you know that you can work when you want, with whom you want, and from anywhere you want.

 All of this is true.
 But like I said earlier, if you want to learn copywriting, you need to first follow a proven process.